ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 ## Connect to the Cluster
 Now that the cluster is deployed, we need to ssh to the master.
 The first step is to find the IP address that was assigned to the loadbalancer in front of the master.

-1. Go into the resource group, find the load balancer that has a name like _swarmm-master-lb-13957614_, and click on it.
+1. In the portal, go into the resource group for the swarm cluster you just created, scroll down to 'Deployments', then click on "Microsoft.Template".
-2. On the screen that is displayed, you will see the public IP address listed.
-Make note of this.
+2. You will see a field titled **MASTERFQDN**.
+Copy the value of this field as it is the DNS name of your master.
+Also note the field **AGENTFQDN** which is the DNS name of the load balancer setting in front of your cluster.  (_You'll need this later_)
-3. From your laptop, ssh into this server, e.g, `ssh -i ~/.ssh/acs_rsa adminuser@[ip address]` to connect to the swarm master.
+3. From your laptop, ssh into this server, e.g, `ssh -i ~/.ssh/acs_rsa adminuser@[MASTERFQDN]` to connect to the swarm master.

 Now that you are on the swarm master, check the status of the cluster by running: